astrosnat/llmconviction/README.md

 * This quickstart assumes a reasonably updated MacOS or Linux Machine with`docker` as well as `docker compose` installed.
 Ensure you are using `docker compose` and not the deprecated `docker-compose`.

 1. Within `./app/` create a directory `./app/keys/`, which MUST STAY ON THE `.gitignore` file as `keys/`.
 2. Add a file `digital_ocean_key` and put your Digital Ocean API key in here.
 Again DO NOT REMOTE `keys/` from the `.gitignore` file for risk of leaking this online.
+You don't actually need your Digital Ocean API key if you're just going to run this on local.
 3. Add a directory `./app/keys/google_ai_studio/` and put your Google AI Studio / Gemini key in that file.
 4. Navigate to the root directory in your terminal and do: `./run start` ... which will start up a containerized service.
 5. Your terminal will put you within the containerized service at `root@container:/app#`.
 From here you can see that you have access to directories `app/` and `keys/` as well as `requirements.txt`.